Bloc/bloc-frontend-exercise/README.md

 Attempt to implement as much of the exercise as possible, but restrict yourself to two hours.
 After two hours, stop and write a brief reflection on your work.
 Send your interviewer your reflection and a link to your repository within 1 week of receiving the exercise.

 We will get back to you with feedback ASAP.
-You are encouraged to review your submission your mentor _after_ you submit and to continue working on the stretch goals for more practice.
+You are encouraged to review your submission with your mentor _after_ you submit and to continue working on the stretch goals for more practice.

 If you have questions or feedback about this exercise, email sanny@bloc.io.
 Happy hacking.